- Dog Misbehaving? Do This FIRST

 Well, it's the same way with dogs.
 Any time you are struggling with your dog's behavior, we need to talk about the basic expectations we have to meet when we begin a relationship with a dog.

-I want to talk about what causes problem behaviour and, of course, what it takes to get the dog you dreamed of.
+I want to talk about the biggest cause of problem behaviour and, of course, how to get the dog you dreamed of.

 Provide these needs... or suffer the consequences!

 A dog who is struggling to get their most basic needs met does not have the physical or emotional wherewithal to work with you in a cooperative fashion.

 Either you are the person who provides all the things they need, which makes them want to do things for you in return, or you're the warden who's always trying to stop them from meeting their own needs, in which case your dog will be resentful and recalcitrant.

 One of the wonderful things about dog training is that it taps into many of your dog's needs.
 It provides that mental and physical stimulation that so many pets are missing from their daily lives, and it gives them that time spent learning and playing with their favourite person.

 Even better, most "tricks" that we can teach our dogs to perform also tap into some of their favourite dog behaviours, like retrieving, chasing, and tugging.

 The more you focus on meeting your dog's needs in fun and creative ways, the more you and your dog will be able to achieve together.